PC Screen Font: The PSF1 unicode table

-Whenever either U+dead, U+beef, the sequence U+3141 U+5926, or the sequence U+1234 U+5678 is seen, display the glyph corresponding to this unicode table entry.
+Whenever either U+dead, U+beef, the sequence or the sequence U+1234 U+5678 is seen, display the glyph corresponding to this Unicode table entry.

 The PSF2 unicode table

-Entries in the unicode table of a PSF2 file are the same as those in a PSF1 file, except unicode characters are represented in UTF-8, unicode sequences begin with the one byte sequence 0xfe rather than the two byte sequence 0xfffe, and unicode entries end with the one byte sequence 0xff rather than the two byte sequence 0xffff.
+Entries in the Unicode table of a PSF2 file are the same as those in a PSF1 file, except Unicode characters are represented in UTF-8, Unicode sequences begin with the one-byte value 0xfe (rather than the two-byte value 0xfffe), and Unicode entries end with the one-byte value0xff (rather than the two-byte value 0xffff).
+Neither of the values 0xfe can occur in valid UTF-8 sequences.